Generating numbers of rings graded by amenable and supramenable groups: Notation and preliminary results

 {\it General notation.} If $X$ is a set, then $\mathcal{P}(X)$ is the power set of $X$ and $|X|$ the cardinality of $X$. $\mathbb Z^+$ is the set of positive integers. $\mathbb R^+$ is the set of positive real numbers.
 For any objects $a, b$,

-For $i, j\in \mathbb Z^+$, we write $\delta_{ij}:=\delta(i,j)$. {\it Groups.} A group $G$ is \emph{amenable} if there is a function $\mu:\mathcal{P}(G)\to [0,1]$ with the following three properties: \begin{enumerate*} \item $\mu(A\cup B)=\mu(A)+\mu(B)$ for any sets $A, B\subseteq G$ with $A\cap B=\emptyset$; \item $\mu(gA)=\mu(A)$ for any set $A\subseteq G$; \item $\mu(G)=1$. \end{enumerate*} For the definition of a supramenable group, see Definition 2.16 below.
+For $i, j\in \mathbb Z^+$, we write $\delta_{ij}:=\delta(i,j)$. {\it Groups, rings, and modules.} The identity element of a group will be denoted by $1$.
 The class of \emph{elementary amenable} groups is the smallest class of groups that contains all finite groups and all abelian groups and that is closed under forming extensions and direct limits.
-Note that every elementary amenable group is amenable (see \cite[Propositions 4.4.6, 4.5.5, 4.5.10, 4.6.1]{CSC}). {\it Rings and modules.} All rings, subrings, and ring homomorphisms are assumed to be unital.
+Note that every elementary amenable group is amenable (see \cite[Propositions 4.4.6, 4.5.5, 4.5.10, 4.6.1]{CSC}).
+All rings, subrings, and ring homomorphisms are assumed to be unital.
 Let $R$ be a ring.
 Then $R^\ast$ denotes the group of units (invertible elements) in $R$, and $Z(R)$ is the center of $R$.
 Moreover, $R^{\rm op}$ represents the ring opposite to $R$, that is, the ring with the same set of elements as $R$ and same addition, but whose multiplication $\circ$ is defined by $r\circ s:=sr$ for all $r, s\in R^{\rm op}$.
 If $R$ is a ring and $G$ a group, then $RG$ denotes the group ring of $G$ over $R$.
 The term {\it module} without the modifier {\it left} will always mean right module.
 If $R$ is a ring, then $\mathfrak M_R$ is the category of $R$-modules.
-Let $R$ be a ring graded by a group $G$.
-The \emph{support} of $R$ is the set of all $g\in G$ such that $R_g\neq 0$.
-Let $S$ be a ring.
-An \emph{$S$-algebra} $R$ is a ring that is also an $S$-$S$-bimodule such that the following four conditions are satisfied for all $r, r'\in R$ and $s\in S$: \begin{enumerate*} \item $(rr')s=r(r's)$; \item $(sr)r'=s(rr')$; \item $(rs)r'=r(sr')$; \item $s1_R=1_Rs$. \end{enumerate*} {\it Crossed products, skew group rings, and twisted group rings.} Let $G$ be a group and $R$ a ring.
-Let $\sigma:G\to {\rm Aut}(R)$ and $\omega:G\times G\to R^\ast$ be functions.
-Write $g\cdot r:=(\sigma(g))(r)$ for $g\in G$, $r\in R$.
-If $\sigma$ is a group homomorphism, then we call $\sigma$ an {\it action} of $G$ on $R$.
-If $\sigma$ is the trivial group homomorphism, it is referred to as the {\it trivial action}.
+Let $R$ be a ring graded by a group $G$ and $r\in R$.
+If $r=\sum_{g\in G} r_g$ with $r_g\in R_g$ for all $g\in G$, then the {\it support} of $r$, denoted ${\rm Supp}(r)$, is defined by